Settlement of the Cane River Area of Louisiana

 Natichitoches, Louisiana

-The disappointing progress of the colony of Natchitoches convinced King XIV to extricate himself from an unprofitable venture, an action accomplished by transferring Louisiana to the rich merchant Antoine Crozat, Marquis de Chatel.
-On September 14, 1712, the king officially granted Crozat exclusive trading rights and governing rights in Louisiana for 15 years.
-Under terms of the royal charter, the French government accepted part of the colonial expenditures for nine years.
-Crozat planned to more fully exploit the agricultural and commercial potential of the colony.
+The disappointing progress of the colony of Natchitoches convinced King XIV to extricate himself from an unprofitable venture, which he accomplished by transferring Louisiana to the wealthy merchant Antoine Crozat, Marquis de Chatel.
+On September 14, 1712, the king officially granted Crozat exclusive trading and governing rights in Louisiana for 15 years.
+Under the terms of the royal charter, the French government agreed to cover part of the colonial expenditures for 9 years.
+Crozat planned to fully exploit the colony’s agricultural and commercial potential.

-In 1713, Crozat sent agents to revitalize trade with the Indians and to more efficiently administer colonial affairs.
+In 1713, Crozat sent agents to revitalize trade with the Indians and to administer colonial affairs more efficiently.
 Among the agents dispatched was the new governor, Antoine de la Mothe, Cadillac.
-Cadillac, in 1714, requested that St. Denis, a leader of the earlier French exploration to the Red River Valley, return to that area for the purpose of establishing a French settlement.
-St. Denis chose the site that became the city of Natchitoches to construct Fort St. Jean Baptiste.
-Thus began the oldest permanent settlement in the present state of Louisiana (New Orleans was established in 1718).
-For many years this post served as an important strategic and trade center on the Red River.
+Cadillac, in 1714, requested that St. Denis, a leader of the earlier French exploration of the Red River Valley, return to that area to establish a French settlement.
+St. Denis chose the site that would become the city of Natchitoches to build Fort St. Jean Baptiste.
+Thus began the oldest permanent settlement in Louisiana (New Orleans was established in 1718).
+For many years, this post served as an essential strategic and trade center on the Red River.
 St. Denis was well suited for this task as he had both courage and tact and was well acquainted with the ways of the Indian frontier.
-During his tenure, St. Denis developed into a key figure in colonial affairs.
+St. Denis developed into a key figure in colonial affairs during his tenure.

-Cadillac’s administration succeeded in attracting new settlers to the colony, which resulted in the need to develop a well-defined land-grant system.
-The king in 1716 adopted a series of colonial land regulations, which stipulated that a land grant had to be cleared within two years or else revert back to the crown.
-In addition, the land was to be two-thirds cleared before the original grantee could sell it.
+Cadillac’s administration succeeded in attracting new settlers to the colony, prompting the need to develop a well-defined land-grant system.
+In 1716, the king adopted a series of colonial land regulations that stipulated that a land grant must be cleared within two years or revert to the crown.
+In addition, the land was to be cleared by two-thirds before the original grantee could sell it.

-These land concessions were categorized as being either general or special.
-A general concession designated any portion of the vacant lands for development while a special concession provided fixed boundaries for land grants.
+These land concessions were categorized as either general or special.
+A general concession designated any portion of the vacant lands for development, while a special concession provided fixed boundaries for land grants.
 Early grantees received between 50 and 100 arpents (approximately 190 feet to the arpent) facing the Red River.
-The decree of 1716 ordered unimproved land divided into sections of from two to four arpents, each in front and extending back from the river a distance of 40 arpents.
-This system allowed each landholder to have some of the good natural levee lands along with backswamp.
+The decree of 1716 ordered unimproved land divided into sections of two to four arpents, each in front and extending back from the river a distance of 40 arpents.
+This system allowed each landholder to have some good natural levee land and a back swamp.

-The river provided the focal point for settlement as it served as a transportation route upon which commerce and communication reached all parts of the colony.
-The presence of natural levees along the river led to the adoption of a linear settlement pattern, possibly based on European models, wherein the main structures of the plantations were found nearest the river, while the rear portions of the grants contained fields followed by swamps or woods.
-At river bends, this type of settlement pattern led to the formation of pie-shaped land holdings rather than the usual rectangular sections.
+The river served as the focal point of settlement, providing a transportation route for commerce and communication to reach all parts of the colony.
+The presence of natural levees along the river led to the adoption of a linear settlement pattern, possibly based on European models, in which the plantations’ main structures were located nearest the river.
+At the same time, the rear portions of the grants contained fields, followed by swamps or woods.
+At river bends, this settlement pattern led to the formation of pie-shaped land holdings rather than the usual rectangular sections.
 These land patterns can still be seen in the Cane River area.

 Great Red River Raft, Louisiana

-The French expansion in the Red River Valley caused concern among Spanish authorities in east Texas, and in 1717, they countered the French settlement with one of their own: the mission post of Los Adaes.
+The French expansion into the Red River Valley raised concern among Spanish authorities in East Texas, and in 1717 they countered the French settlement with one of their own: the mission post at Los Adaes.
 Located 14 miles southwest of Natchitoches, this outpost eventually became the capital of Spanish Texas.
-Proximity, necessity, and mutual profit resulted in a lively contraband trade relationship between those two communities, despite the opposing mercantile policies of both governments.
+Proximity, necessity, and mutual profit led to a lively contraband trade relationship between the two communities despite the opposing mercantilist policies of both governments.
 The Spanish needed tobacco, medicine, liquor, firearms, salt, and other goods obtained through the Red River trade, while the French provided a ready market for Spanish silver and cattle.

-The Seven Years’ War, known in America as the French and Indian War, concluded in 1763 with the expulsion of France from North America.
-In 1762 during the course of the war, Spain was induced to enter on the side of France.
-The price for Spanish participation was the cession to Spain of Louisiana lands on the west bank of the Mississippi River, including Natchitoches and those lands on the east bank below Bayou Manchac.
+The Seven Years’ War, known in America as the French and Indian War, concluded in 1763 with France’s expulsion from North America.
+In 1762, during the war, Spain was induced to enter on France’s side.
+The price for Spanish participation was the cession of Louisiana lands on the west bank of the Mississippi River, including Natchitoches, and those on the east bank below Bayou Manchac.
 This agreement was formalized by the Treaty of Fontainebleau in 1762.
-The Treaty of Paris in 1763 further clarified the military and diplomatic results of the war.
+The Treaty of Paris in 1763 further clarified the war’s military and diplomatic outcomes.

 Spanish Louisiana

-The formal transfer of the colony from France to Spain did not occur until January 1767, and during this period resentment grew among the French settlers concerning Spanish administration of Louisiana.
+The formal transfer of the colony from France to Spain did not occur until January 1767.
+During this period, resentment grew among the French settlers concerning the Spanish administration of Louisiana.
 This displeasure resulted in a revolt against Spanish rule and the expulsion of the Spanish governor on November 1, 1768.
 For the next 10 months, the colony pursued an independent course free from any European control.
-The period of rebellious self-rule abruptly ended in July 1769, with the arrival at the mouth of the Mississippi River of a Spanish fleet carrying General Alejandro O’Reilly and an army of more than 2,000 soldiers.
+The period of rebellious self-rule abruptly ended in July 1769, when a Spanish fleet carrying General Alejandro O’Reilly and an army of more than 2,000 soldiers arrived at the mouth of the Mississippi River.
 The rebellion quickly collapsed before this show of Spanish strength.
-This time Spanish authorities imposed Spanish law and government on the former French colony.
+Spanish authorities imposed Spanish law and government on the former French colony this time.

 French fears of Spanish domination soon proved unfounded.
 The new regime caused little visible change in daily life.
 At Natchitoches, the Spanish retained the services of the French commandant, Anthanase De Mezieres, son-in-law of St. Denis and brother-in-law of the Duc d’Orleans.
-An able administrator and an expert in Indian affairs, De Mezieres played an important role in the development of the Louisiana-Texas border region during the following decade.
-De Mezieres’s Indian expertise was especially valuable as Spain had the difficult task of bringing the Louisiana tribes under their influence without starting a protracted and debilitating conflict.
+An able administrator and an expert in Indian affairs, De Mezieres played an essential role in developing the Louisiana-Texas border region during the following decade.
+De Mezieres’s Indian expertise was especially valuable as Spain had difficulty bringing the Louisiana tribes under their influence without starting a protracted and debilitating conflict.

-In order to attract Indian commerce, De Mezieres persuaded the government to abandon the system of Indian control through missionary work and adopt the French method of trade and presents.
-By doing so, he succeeded in maintaining relative stability in the Red River Valley throughout the period of Spanish dominion.
+To attract Indian commerce, De Mezieres persuaded the government to abandon the system of Indian control through missionary work and adopt the French method of trade and presence.
+By doing so, he maintained relative stability in the Red River Valley throughout Spanish dominion.

 Commercial agriculture based on tobacco and indigo production replaced earlier frontier economies, although animal skins and products remained a staple of the Natchitoches economy.
-During this time, farmers adopted the plantation system and formed large agricultural units worked by slave labor.
+During this time, farmers adopted the plantation system and formed large agricultural units worked by enslaved people.
 By 1776, Natchitoches Parish had a slave population of nearly 4,000.

 The United States Purchases Louisiana

-The king of Spain in the secret Treaty of San Ildefonso in 1800 ceded Louisiana back to France, an action reconfirmed in 1801 in the Treaty of Madrid.
-Actual transfer of Louisiana from Spain to France was delayed until November 1803.
-In the light of these developments, U.S. President Thomas Jefferson instructed his minister to France, Robert R. Livingston, to negotiate with French Emperor Napoleon Bonaparte for the purchase of Louisiana.
-This resulted in the Louisiana Purchase and France turning over Louisiana territory to the United States in December 1803.
+In the secret Treaty of San Ildefonso in 1800, the king of Spain ceded Louisiana back to France, an action reconfirmed in 1801 in the Treaty of Madrid.
+The actual transfer of Louisiana from Spain to France was delayed until November 1803.
+In light of these developments, U.S. President Thomas Jefferson instructed his minister to France, Robert R. Livingston, to negotiate with French Emperor Napoleon Bonaparte to purchase Louisiana.
+This led to the Louisiana Purchase, in which France turned over the Louisiana Territory to the United States in December 1803.

 Louisiana Purchase

-President Thomas Jefferson dispatched two exploration parties under Zebulon Pike and Thomas Freeman, respectively, to reconnoiter the Red River.
+President Thomas Jefferson dispatched two exploration parties under Zebulon Pike and Thomas Freeman to reconnoiter the Red River.
 Both groups were particularly interested in the area between Natchitoches and the Sabine River, which had been a disputed area between the French and Spanish.
 The border question was raised again with the U.S. purchase of Louisiana.
-In 1806, American forces established themselves east of Arroyo Hondo (a small stream just west of Natchitoches), with Spain forces on the west bank of the Sabine River.
+In 1806, American forces established themselves east of Arroyo Hondo (a small stream just west of Natchitoches), with Spanish forces on the west bank of the Sabine River.
 This created a “neutral strip,” which became a haven for outlaws, bandits, fugitive slaves, and filibusters gathering for the invasion of Texas.
-In 1821 a series of treaties resulted in the boundary between the two countries being fixed at the Sabine River.
-Soon the U.S. government established several new forts on the Louisiana frontier.
+In 1821, a series of treaties fixed the boundary between the two countries at the Sabine River.
+Soon, the U.S. government established several new forts on the Louisiana frontier.
 Lieutenant Colonel Zachary Taylor commanded the Seventh Infantry to construct Fort Seldon, which was occupied for four months between 1821 and 1822 until a more strategic site was selected.
-The new site was 14 miles to the southwest and named Fort Jesup.
+The new site, 14 miles to the southwest, was named Fort Jesup.
 Fort Jesup remained a significant American frontier post until the Mexican-American War.

-After the area became part of the United States, plantation society, including the institution of slavery, flourished along the Red River for a number of reasons.
-In 1810 cotton was introduced into the Red River Valley, but prosperity came to the area with the twin technological developments of the steamboat and the cotton gin.
+After the area became part of the United States, plantation society, including the institution of slavery, flourished along the Red River for several reasons.
+In 1810, cotton was introduced into the Red River Valley, but prosperity came to the area with the twin technological developments of the steamboat and the cotton gin.

 A series of events resulted in the decline of Natchitoches, including the removal of the log raft above the city by Henry Shreve and the subsequent establishment of Shreveport, which eventually superseded Natchitoches as a major port and trade center; the Red River’s gradual abandonment of the channel, which ran by the city and plantations in Natchitoches Parish; the westward expansion of the United States; and the American Civil War and its consequences.